psychemedia/storytelling-notes/master-maid.md

 "Hidge, Hodge, on my back, what time of day do you make that?"

-The gardener's boy said: " Sure it's the time that my mother takes up the vegetables for the queen's dinner."
+The gardener's boy said: "Sure it's the time that my mother takes up the vegetables for the queen's dinner."

 Then the giant was as wild as could be, and killed him, too.

 Then the giant went back to the king's house in a terrible temper and said he would destroy them all if they did not give him Nix Nought Nothing this time.
 They had to do it; and when he came to the big stone the giant said: "What time of day is that?"
-Nix Nought Nothing said: " It is the time that my father, the king, will be sitting down to supper."
-The giant said: " I've got the right ont now;" and took Nix Nought Nothing to his own house and brought him up till he was a man.
+Nix Nought Nothing said: "It is the time that my father, the king, will be sitting down to supper."
+The giant said: "I've got the right ont now;" and took Nix Nought Nothing to his own house and brought him up till he was a man.

 The giant had a bonny daughter, and she and the lad grew very fond of each other.
-The giant said one day to Nix Nought Nothing: " I've work for you to-morrow.
+The giant said one day to Nix Nought Nothing: "I've work for you to-morrow.
 There is a stable seven miles long and seven miles broad, and it has not been cleaned for seven years, and you must clean it to- morrow, or I will have you for my supper."

 The giant's daughter went out next morning with the lad's breakfast, and found him in a terrible state, for always as he cleaned out a bit it just fell in again.
 The giant's daughter said she would help him, and she cried all the beasts in the field, and all the fowls of the air, and in a minute they all came, and carried away everything that was in the stable and made it all clean before the giant came home.
-He said: " Shame on the wit that helped you; but I have a worse job for you to-morrow."
-Then he said to Nix Nought Nothing: " There's a lake seven miles long, and seven miles deep, and seven miles broad, and you must drain it to-morrow by night- fall, or else I'll have you for my supper."
+He said: "Shame on the wit that helped you; but I have a worse job for you to-morrow."
+Then he said to Nix Nought Nothing: "There's a lake seven miles long, and seven miles deep, and seven miles broad, and you must drain it to-morrow by night- fall, or else I'll have you for my supper."
 Nix Nought Nothing began early next morning and tried to lave the water with his pail, but the lake was never getting any less, and he didn't know what to do; but the giant's daughter called on all the fish in the sea to come and drink the water, and very soon they drank it dry.
-When the giant saw the work done he was in a rage, and said: " I've a worse job for you to-morrow; there is a tree, seven miles high, and no branch on it, till you get to the top, and there is a nest with seven eggs in it, and you must bring down all the eggs without breaking one, or else I'D. have you for my supper."
+When the giant saw the work done he was in a rage, and said: "I've a worse job for you to-morrow; there is a tree, seven miles high, and no branch on it, till you get to the top, and there is a nest with seven eggs in it, and you must bring down all the eggs without breaking one, or else I'D. have you for my supper."
 At first the giant's daughter did not know how to help Nix Nought Nothing; but she cut off first her fingers and then her toes, and made steps of them, and he 'iomb the tree and got all the eggs safe till he came just to the bottom, and then one was broken.
 So they determined to run away together, and after the giant's daughter had gone back to her room, and got her magic flask they set out together as fast as they could run.
-And they hadn't got but three fields away when they looked back and saw the giant walking along at full speed after them. " Quick, quick," called out the giant's daughter, " take my comb from my hair and throw it down."
+And they hadn't got but three fields away when they looked back and saw the giant walking along at full speed after them.
+"Quick, quick," called out the giant's daughter, "take my comb from my hair and throw it down."
 Nix Nought Nothing took her comb from her hair and threw it down, and out of every one of its prongs there sprung up a fine thick briar in the way of the giant.
 You may be sure it took him a long time to work his way through the briar bush, and by the time he was well through Nix Nought Nothing and his sweetheart had run far far away from him.
-But he soon came along after them and was just like to catch 'em up when the giant's daughter called out to Nix Nought Nothing: " Take my hair dagger and thrown it down, quick, quick."
+But he soon came along after them and was just like to catch 'em up when the giant's daughter called out to Nix Nought Nothing: "Take my hair dagger and thrown it down, quick, quick."
 So Nix Nought Nothing threw down the hair dagger and out of it grew as quick as lightning a thick hedge of sharp razors placed criss cross.
 The giant had to tread very cautiously to get through all this and meanwhile they both ran hard, and on, and on, and on, till they were nearly out of sight.
 But at last the giant was through, and it wasn't long before he was like to catch them up.
 But just as he was stretching out his hand to catch Nix Nought Nothing his daughter took out her magic flask and dashed it on the ground.
 And as it broke out of it welled a big, big wave that grew, and that grew, till it reached the giant's waist and then his neck, and when it got to his head he was drowned dead, and dead, and dead indeed.

 But Nix Nought Nothing fled on till where do you think they came to?
 Why, to near the castle of Nix Nought Nothing's father and mother.
 But the giant's daughter was so weary that she couldn't move a step further.
 So Nix Nought Nothing told her to wait there while he went and found out a lodging for the night.
 And he went on toward the lights of the castle, and on the way he came to the cottage of the hen-wife whose boy, you'll remember, had been killed by the giant.
 Kow she knew Nix Nought Nothing in a moment, and hated him be- cause he was the cause of her son's death.
 So when he asked his way to the castle she put a spell upon him, and when he got to the castle, no sooner was he let in than he fell down dead asleep upon a bench in the hall.
 The king and queen tried all they could do to wake him up, but all in vain.
 So the king promised that if any maiden could wake him she should marry him.
 Meanwhile the giant's daughter was waiting and waiting for him to come back.
 And she went up into a tree to watch for him.
-The gardener's daughter, going to draw water in the well, saw the shadow of the lady in the water and thought it was herself, and said: " If I'm so bonny, if I'm so brave, why do you send me to draw water?"
+The gardener's daughter, going to draw water in the well, saw the shadow of the lady in the water and thought it was herself, and said: "If I'm so bonny, if I'm so brave, why do you send me to draw water?"
 So she threw down her pail and went to see if she could wed the sleeping stranger.
 And she went to the hen-wife, who taught her an unspelling charm which would keep Nix Nought Nothing awake as long as the gardener's daughter liked.
 So she went up to the castle and sang her charm and Nix Nought Nothing was wakened for awhile and they promised to wed him to the gardener's daughter.
 Meanwhile the gardener went down to draw water from the well and saw the shadow of the lady in the water.
 So he looked up and found her, and he brought the lady from the tree, and led her into his house.
 And he told her that a stranger was to marry his daughter, and took her up to the castle and showed her the man: and it was Nix Nought Nothing asleep in a chair.
-And she saw him, and cried to him: " Waken, waken, and speak to me!"
+And she saw him, and cried to him: "Waken, waken, and speak to me!"
 But he would not waken, and soon she cried:

 "I cleaned the stable, I laved the lake, and I clomb the tree, And all for the love of thee.
 And thou wilt not waken and speak to me."